youssefsabri-maker/durumGEAr/README.md

 apparent predictive skill).
-It was developed on a durum wheat (*Triticum turgidum* ssp. *durum*) genebank collection of 1,060 confident effective units across 43 countries, with predictors BIO1-BIO19 + altitude + coordinates and targets five genetic PCA scores (gPC1-gPC5), following the function-naming conventions of the `icardaFIGSr` package.
+It was developed on a durum wheat (*Triticum turgidum* ssp. *durum*) genebank collection of 1,060 confident effective units across 43 countries, with predictors BIO1-BIO19 + altitude + coordinates and targets five genetic PCA scores (gPC1-gPC5).

 **Headline finding:** the workflow's own diagnostics show why "predictive skill" numbers for this kind of data need to be reported with real care.
 A